a89-git/DeFooocus/readme.md

 ## Customization

-After the first time you run Fooocus, a config file will be generated at `Fooocus\config.txt`.
+After the first time you run Fooocus, a config file will be generated at `DeFooocus\config.txt`.
 This file can be edited to change the model path or default parameters.

-For example, an edited `Fooocus\config.txt` (this file will be generated after the first launch) may look like this:
+For example, an edited `DeFooocus\config.txt` (this file will be generated after the first launch) may look like this:

 ```json
 {